SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

-There are an estimated 35 million older adults who experience hearing loss in the U.S., 23 million of whom don't use hearing aids.1 We understand that finding a hearing aid treatment can be overwhelming, which is why our experts are always on the lookout for the next best solution to share with our readers.
+There are an estimated 35 million older adults who experience hearing loss in the U.S., 23 million of whom don't use hearing aids.1 We understand that finding the right hearing aid can be overwhelming, which is why our experts are always on the lookout for the next best solution to share with our readers.
 Lively is a new company to the hearing aid market that caught our eye, as they provide easy access to competitively-priced, high-quality hearing aids for mild to moderate hearing loss.

-Lively devices range from $1,850-$2,400 per pair, which is on the more affordable side compared to some of the leading names like Miracle-Ear that charge a similar amount per ear.
+Lively devices range from $1,450-$2,000 per pair, which is on the more affordable side compared to some of the leading companies we’ve tested like Miracle-Ear that charge a similar amount per ear.
 It's important to note that Lively currently only offers two behind-the-ear (BTE) hearing aid models, and they don't have solutions for severe or profound hearing loss.
-So, if you don't find the hearing aid solutions you're looking for with Lively, check out the providers that made this year's list of the best hearing aids for more options.

 However, if one of their reasonably-priced, discreet BTE hearing aids meets your needs, they're a great option.
 From pricing to value to features, we'll walk you through all the details about Lively below!

 Lively's hearing aids are FDA approved for mild to moderate hearing loss.
 Both models offer high-quality sound and noise cancellation, which are essential features for seniors who enjoy outdoor activities such as golf or watching sports.
 For older adults who find themselves in social environments often, Lively devices provide voice recognition to prioritize voices over other sounds so you can effortlessly hear conversations in noisy restaurants or at concerts and other events.
 Their hearing aids come equipped with Bluetooth connectivity so that you can pair your phone, tablet, and other devices to listen to music and watch your favorite entertainment.
 Lively hearing aids have a BTE design and are nearly invisible when worn.
 Lively makes the devices in a wide variety of skin tones and hair colors for optimal discreteness.
 Below is a breakdown of Lively's two hearing aid models.